 - Potty training must start with teaching the toddler to sit on the potty at a fixed time in the morning.
 He should be taught to draw his navel in to try and move his bowels.

-- Make sure you don’t feed your child fast foods, biscuits, wafers, chips, etc. Give him a regular breakfast, lunch, tea and dinner with a gap of about 4 hours between meals and no snacks in between.
+- Make sure you don’t feed your child with too much of fast foods, biscuits, wafers, chips, etc. Give him a regular breakfast, lunch, tea and dinner with a gap of about four hours between meals.
+Try to avoid snacks in between.

 It can be painful to watch your toddler struggling with constipation.
 But a proper diet and proper toilet training help, in most cases, in dealing with the problem.